daughters rights in fathers property

 The Hindu Succession Act, 1956- Daughter's right in ancestral property

-The Hindu Succession Act was developed to create uniformity in a succession of parental property and came into force on June 17, 1956.
+The Hindu Succession Act was developed to create uniformity in the succession of parental property and came into force on June 17, 1956.
 Ironically, this law also highly favoured male heirs.
 There were two fundamental flaws in the Act:

-• Firstly, the female members of the family were not considered coparceners or people who have legal rights to the ancestral property, but 'members' who could have a share of the property and maintenance in lieu of the male members.
-They do not have the right to demand equal share and partition of ancestral property.
+• Firstly, the female members of the family were not considered coparceners or people who had legal rights to the ancestral property, but 'members' who could have a share of the property and maintenance in lieu of the male members.
+They do not have the right to demand an equal share and partition of ancestral property.
 This loophole was heavily exploited, and women were often denied their rights.

 This law did not provide any ancestral property rights to married daughters, which is why they automatically lost their rights to their father's property as soon as their daughters were married off.
 The prevailing thought was that after marriage, the daughter becomes a part of someone else's family, and hence giving her a share would alienate the property.